All you need to know to add closed captions to video calls, Netflix, and more

 With more users requiring subtitles, the technology behind them is constantly getting better.
-Google Duo, for example, is the latest app to test automatic closed captions, putting text on recorded video calls via the same artificial intelligence that powers the Google Assistant and the voice typing feature on Google Docs.
+Google Duo, for example, put text on recorded video messages via the same artificial intelligence that powers the Google Assistant and the voice typing feature for Google Docs.

-Whatever phone you use, whichever apps are your favorites, you probably already have access to closed captioning—whether thanks to content creators or AI.
+No matter what phone you use, and whichever apps are your favorites, you probably already have access to closed captioning—whether that’s thanks to content creators or AI.
 It’s just a matter of knowing how to activate them.

 On video streaming apps

 For YouTube, click the cog icon (on the web) or tap the three dots in the top right corner (on mobile) to find closed captions.
 You’ll get a list of languages to pick from, either provided by the video uploader or automatically generated by YouTube’s speech recognition AI—which may or may not be particularly accurate.
-On the web, you can click the Options link on the subtitles list to change the appearance of the subtitle text.
+On the web, you can click the Options link in the top right corner of the subtitles dialog box to change the appearance of the subtitle text.